Welcome to Recallection

 Edit a recipient → + Add backup caregiver to add a sibling / spouse / neighbor who gets paged if you don't respond.
 Each has its own delay.
 Anyone in the chain can stop it by tapping the alert link or replying ACK.

-Profile → Notifications → Email me a summary = daily / weekly / monthly.
-Real-time alerts (help / no-response) always fire regardless.
+Profile → Notifications → Email me a summary = daily / weekly / monthly (daily by default).
+Help alerts always fire in real time; no-response alerts fire only when you enable them on a check-in.

 Each check-in's response page has a Share my location button.
 One tap from the recipient sends you a Google Maps pin via SMS + email.
 Their phone asks permission first; their location is never tracked otherwise.